 In recognising the need for the highest standards of corporate behaviour and accountability, the directors of Chinalco Yunnan Copper Resources Limited support and have adhered to the principles of corporate governance.
-The Company's Corporate Governance Statement can be found on pages 17-20.

 Signed in accordance with a resolution of the directors.